Using Chinese Medicine to assist recovery after birth

 These factors combined with blood loss and the enormous energy demands of labour, the sleep deprivation and disruption of tending a newborn, and continuing loss of body fluids via breast milk, can all affect a mother’s capacity to recuperate once the euphoria of childbirth wears off.

 A Chinese medicine practitioner has many creative methods at their disposal in order to treat the physical symptoms that normally arise during the post-natal period as well as those arising from complications of medical or surgical intervention.

 Treatment during the post-natal period is always aimed at supporting the mother.
 Post-natal care is gentle and aims to nourish warm and strengthen the mother.

 Chinese medicine can assist with physical post-natal symptoms such as abdominal after pains, post-partum blood loss, anaemia, urinary complications and haemorrhoids.

 It can assist with the less physical symptoms associated with women adapting to the new responsibilities of motherhood.
 These symptoms can range from tiredness, fatigue and exhaustion, fluctuating emotions, sleep disturbance, general malaise and mild post-natal depression.

-Herbal medicine is one of the quickest, most effective ways to restore energy and nourishment and thus support recovery after childbirth.
+Herbal medicine is one of the most effective, natural ways to restore energy and nourishment and thus support recovery after childbirth.

 Existing Chinese Medicine clients can be prescribed herbs prior to their labour or via phone consultation after the birth.
 This is beneficial in that clinic visitation is not required and women can be left to nest and bond with their babies uninterrupted.